JetBrains/kotlin-web-site/pages/docs/reference/mpp-build-native-binaries.md

 | `staticLib` | Static native library | All native targets, except for `WebAssembly` |
 | `framework` | Objective-C framework | macOS, iOS, watchOS, and tvOS targets only |

 The simplest version doesn't require any additional parameters and creates one binary for each build type.
-Currently there two build types available:
+Currently there are two build types available:

 * `DEBUG`  – produces a non-optimized binary with debug information
 * `RELEASE`  – produces an optimized binary without debug information